Table of Contents

 Understand Your Rights To Purchase Or Rebuild At Another Location

 You are not required to rebuild your home in the same location.
-If your policy includes Building Code Upgrade or Extended Replacement Cost coverage, they can still cover the costs of rebuilding or purchasing a home elsewhere.
+If your policy includes Building Code Upgrade or Extended Replacement Cost coverage, it can still cover the costs of rebuilding or purchasing a home elsewhere.

 You also have the freedom to choose a contractor rather than using one suggested by your insurer.
 Alternatively, you may consider participating in a community-wide development project that uses a common builder, which can help reduce individual rebuilding costs.